 Antelope are well known for their graceful appearance and impressive horns.
 However, when we think of antelope, it’s easy to assume that they are a specific group of animals.
 In fact, “antelope” is a term used to describe members of the Bovidae family that are not sheep, cows, or goats.
 Although antelope are most often associated with being African animals, many also live in Asia and parts of Europe.
-There are 91 species of antelope and they are in a wide range of sizes.
-Here we’ll discover the largest antelopes in the world ranked by height.
+There are 91 species of antelope, and they are in a wide range of sizes.
+We’ve compiled a list of the largest antelopes in the world by height.
+Here’s a picture preview:

 #10 Largest Antelope: Common Tsessebe